 Most creators treat thumbnails as a design problem.
 They're not.
 They're a marketing problem disguised as a design problem.

 A professionally designed thumbnail that doesn't create curiosity will lose to an amateur thumbnail that does.
-That's why MrBeast's thumbnails often look over-the-top — they're not trying to win design awards, they're trying to win the click.
+That's why MrBeast's thumbnails often look over-the-top.
+They're not trying to win design awards, they're trying to win the click.

 Stop asking "does this look good?" and start asking "would a stranger scrolling their feed stop for this?"